-Milbourn Equine is proud to be a voluntary member of the Royal College of Veterinary Surgeons (RCVS) Practice Standards Scheme.
+Milbourn Equine Vets are proud to be a voluntary member of the Royal College of Veterinary Surgeons (RCVS) Practice Standards Scheme.

 As an accredited practice, all our branches have passed an assessment carried out by an experienced RCVS Assessor who is also a qualified Veterinary Surgeon.
 The assessment focus on a range of standards such as hygiene, legal standards and health and safety.

 The practices also have to have access to a range of diagnostic facilities, and at Milbourn Equine, we have specialist equipment such as digital X-Ray and ultrasonography facilities over and above those required for the Practice Standards Scheme.